Add google analytics to Astro with Partytown

 Logo of Astro, partytown and google analytics together

-Last updated: March 13, 2023
+Last updated: June 4, 2023

-🧑💻 Getting started
+🧑💻 Getting Started

 npm create astro@latest

-Install the Astro integration for Partytown:
+Next, install the Astro integration for Partytown:

 npm install -D @astrojs/partytown